Using Grinder Bit To Make Holes

 - The cooling water is provided via a wet sponge that you keep under the glass.

 - Introduce your stained glass slowly over the top of the drill bit at an angle to start with, and then slowly straighten it up so that it’s flat on top of the drilling bit.

 - Don’t press too hard otherwise it will break.
 The diamond will do the work.

 - Just before the drilling bit comes through the top, reduce the pressure a bit so that it doesn’t chip the stained glass.

-Here’s a helpful 51-second video of drilling holes in stained glass with an Inland grinder:
+Here’s also a helpful 52-second video of drilling holes in stained glass: